vdohney/keepass-password-dumper/README.md

 ## Setup
 1. [Install .NET](https://dotnet.microsoft.com/en-us/download) (most major operating systems supported).
+2. Clone the repository: `git clone https://github.com/vdohney/keepass-password-dumper` or download it from GitHub
+2. Enter the project directory in your terminal (Powershell on Windows) `cd keepass-password-dumper`
-2. `dotnet run PATH_TO_DUMP`
+3. `dotnet run PATH_TO_DUMP`

 The easiest way to test this on Windows is to create a process dump in the task manager by right-clicking the KeePass process and selecting "Create dump file".

 ![Usage example](assets/anim.gif)

-3. Alternatively you can add another parameter `dotnet run PATH_TO_DUMP PATH_TO_PWDLIST` to generate a list of all possible passwords beginning from the second character.
+4. Alternatively you can add another parameter `dotnet run PATH_TO_DUMP PATH_TO_PWDLIST` to generate a list of all possible passwords beginning from the second character.

 ## Should You Be Worried?